plone/plone.recipe.zope2instance/README.rst

 database server process and connect to it, either via ZEO or RelStorage.

 zeo-address
   Set the address of the ZEO server.
 Defaults to 8100.
+You can set more than one address (white space delimited).
+Alternative addresses will be used if the primary address is down.

 zeo-client
   Set to 'on' to make this instance a ZEO client.
 In this case, setting the